staltz/staltz.com/_posts/2015-08-22-unidirectional-user-interface-architectures.md

 title: "Unidirectional User Interface Architectures"
 ---

 This post is a non-exhaustive quick overview of the so-called "unidirectional data flow" architectures.
-Not meant to be taken as an beginner tutorial, but rather as an overview of their differences and peculiarities.
+Not meant to be taken as a beginner tutorial, but rather as an overview of their differences and peculiarities.
 At the end, I'll introduce a new architecture which deviates significantly from the others.
 This post assumes client-side Web UI frameworks only.

 <h2 id="terminology" class="hr"><span class="hr">TERMINOLOGY</span></h2>